Hybrid work: what it is and why companies should care

 Parabol 4ixzw1l9l0 Unsplash 1 1024x684

 There's clearly no one-size-fits-all approach to work in the modern world.
-Particularly post-pandemic, each company will need to figure out what's right for them moving forward.
+Each company will need to figure out what's right for them moving forward.
 Hybrid work, however, has been lauded as a great middle-ground between two extremes.
 Combining the best of both worlds, the hybrid work model enables employees to mingle with co-workers in the office and have more flexible days working from home.

 In fact, companies worldwide have been turning to a hybrid work environment.
 Microsoft, Spotify, Ford, Citigroup, Apple, Uber, and UBS are just a few of the many companies that have announced a shift to this style of working.
 So, what are some of the major benefits of the hybrid workplace?